 5. Press it:

 Put your butcher paper on the top of the transfer and press it for 60 seconds at 400 degrees Fahrenheit.
-The butcher paper keeps the vinyl from coming into touch with the heat press.
+The butcher paper keeps the vinyl from touching the heat press.
 Remove the shirt from the press when the timer goes off, and carefully take away the sublimation transfer paper (it’s hot).
 Use heat-resistant gloves to take out the shirt, and your sublimation dark shirt is ready to launch!

 Unfortunately, this is a concern with this procedure because you can’t see through the sublimation paper to determine if your placement is perfect on the HTV.
 So, keep a close eye on the design during placement.